slynch-a11y/sarah_e_lynch/src/markdown/blog/the-basics-of-aria.md

 ## Summary

-It is important to keep in mind that ARIA can add/modify (and overrule) semantics, but it cannot modify expected behavior (not without a lot of extra code)!
+It is important to keep in mind that ARIA can add/modify (and override) semantics, but it cannot modify expected behavior (not without a lot of extra code)!
 Developers should always use native HTML5 elements or attributes if they can.
 Only include ARIA attributes used according to the ARIA specification and when necessary.
 Utilize role=“status” for status updates and role=“alert” for error messages.
 Lastly, follow the [ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.2/) when creating custom components.

 ARIA can be very powerful.
 With great power comes great responsibility.
 Always check the [ARIA specification](https://www.w3.org/TR/wai-aria-1.2/) when including ARIA in your code.